CM4all/pond/doc/index.rst

 be used prefixed with ":samp:`zeroconf/`" (requires :file:`avahi-daemon` on both client and server).

+The following command-line options are available:

+.. option:: --follow

+ Follow the live stream of records as they are received by the server, but no past entries are shown.

 The following filters are available:

 - :samp:`type=TYPE` shows only records of the specified type.